 - Temporary Employment Services (TES)

 - It is encouraged to consider this option first.
 TES is a UCD office that supports units needing immediate support.
 There are a numerous TES employees with varied skill sets (though subject to availability) who are able to step in to both non-represented as well as represented roles.
 This process is handled directly between the unit and the TES office.
 Please see the TES request guide for further details.

 - Short Term Emergency Hire (STEH) option for represented positions

 - It is important to note the differences between a contract for a non-represented position and a represented position (CX, TX, RX etc.).
 They are similar but separate processes, with STEH available through a TES arrangement or open recruitment.

 Contract positions have limitations due to the intent of them being temporary solutions, and the following should be considered when reviewing viability and/or discussing with a prospective hiree.

 - Contracts are written one year at a time and there is a maximum of 5 years in which an employee can remain in the same contract position.
-Contracts can be ended at any time by the employer or employee, but notice is recommended and OCP Personnel should be consulted.
+Contracts can be ended at any time by the employer or employee, but notice is recommended and OCP Human Resources should be consulted.